Fiverr Alternatives: 10 Options for Hiring Freelance Talent Online

 Where sites like Upwork and Fiverr take a cut of every payment to your freelancers, WNW charges a monthly subscription cost upfront.
 For the bigger companies – and some of the world’s biggest use the platform – this shouldn’t be a problem.
 However, smaller businesses might be put off.

 Meanwhile, WNW uses both an algorithm and a board of advisors to determine which freelancers are most suited to your job.
 After you’re connected with talent, though, you are on your own.
-There is no job management dashboard, and, unlike Upwork, Fiverr, and PPH, WNW doesn’t provide payment security.
+There is no job management dashboard, and, unlike other sites like Fiverr, WNW doesn’t provide payment security.

 A bit like Worksome, TopTal specialises in putting businesses in touch with technical talent from designers to finance experts – on-site or remotely.
 Every freelancer they host is vetted through a five-part process, including skills assessments, interviews, and a test project – meaning that they only hire the best talent around.
 Only 3% of applicants are accepted onto the platform.